-- Cladding Materials.
+- a.
+Cladding Materials.
 Additions or alterations to existing Mediterranean structures shall have cladding materials and finishes that match the original cladding materials and finishes.
 For new structures, cladding shall consist of stucco.
 Stucco finishes shall be smooth or lightly textured types, such as Santa Barbara Finish, Fine Float Finish, Fine Sand Finish, or Medium Sand Finish; and modern heavily-textured stucco finishes, such as Knockdown Dash, Lace, or Arizona shall not be used.
-Stacked stone and simulated stone shall only occur where its bottom edge is at finished grade, and shall not be placed above any other material not be used in additions, alterations, or new construction using the Mediterranean style. - Roofing Materials.
+Stacked stone and simulated stone shall only occur where its bottom edge is at finished grade, and shall not be placed above any other material. - b.
+Roofing Materials.
 Additions or alterations to existing Mediterranean structures shall use roofing materials that match the original roofing materials.
-For new structures, roofs shall consist of red ceramic tiles such as straight barrel mission tile, tapered mission tile, Spanish tile, or American Spanish tile. - Preservation and Restoration.
-Columns, porticos, ornamented cornices, balustrades, Other Features.
-Q quatrefoil windows, shaped parapets, and arched entry porches are common architectural features of structures in Mediterranean styles, and shall not be removed from existing Mediterranean structures or shall be restored to their original appearance. shall not be removed from an existing structure or shall be restored to their original appearance.
+For new structures, roofs shall consist of red ceramic tiles such as straight barrel mission tile, tapered mission tile, Spanish tile, or American Spanish tile. - C. Preservation and Restoration.
+Columns, porticos, ornamented cornices, balustrades, quatrefoil windows, shaped parapets, and arched entry porches shall not be removed from an existing structure or shall be restored to their original appearance.

-- Continuous Facade Plane.
-The facade composition of Mediterranean-styled buildings should emphasize a wide expanse of cladding material in a single plane, which is interrupted by subtractive elements (like deeply recessed windows, loggias and passages), and additive elements (like bay windows, balconies, and eaves). - Entrances and Windows.
-New Mediterranean buildings should incorporate quatrefoil windows, shaped parapets, and/or arched entry porches, and/or recessed entry vestibules.
+- a.
+Continuous Facade Plane.
+The facade composition of Mediterranean-styled buildings should emphasize a wide expanse of cladding material in a single plane, which is interrupted by subtractive elements (like deeply recessed windows, loggias and passages), and additive elements (like bay windows, balconies, and eaves). - b.
+Entrances and Windows.
+New Mediterranean buildings should incorporate quatrefoil windows, shaped parapets, arched entry porches, and/or recessed entry vestibules.
 Entrance and window openings are usually free from trim in Mediterranean buildings.
-Columns frequently frame entrances. - Roof Form.
+Columns frequently frame entrances. - c.
+Roof Form.
 Hipped and shed roofs of shallow slope are preferred and should be accompanied by deep eaves.
 Flat roofs with parapets are appropriate for buildings that are 3 or more stories.
 Above the principal facade, the roof shall slope towards that street.
 Gable ends shall not be part of the front facing facade.